Title: A Proper Response

-- The Herdsmen; they fled; they told; they announced or proclaimed; this story is pretty much unbelieveable.
-So, they gotta go see for themselves;
+- The Herdsmen; in v 14… they fled (fugitive); “they told”; they announced or proclaimed; this story is pretty much unbelievable.
+So, they have got to go and see for themselves;

-- Then they get to hear the story again in v 16; rd v 17; their response: fear!
+- Then they get to hear the story again in v 16; I love it when someone’s life has been so changed, that others tell their story, too. rd v 17; their response: fear!
 They beg Jesus to leave their region.
 And, I guess as is his practice when not wanted, he obliges them.

 - The Man

-- Sitting there – restrained no more – actually, he wasn’t restrained before, but it was for a lack of trying; now he is captured by the love of Christ;
+- Sitting there – restrained no more – actually, he wasn’t restrained before, remember he would break the chains; now he is captured by the love of Christ;

 - Clothed – no longer naked; This one surprises me, because we don’t learn from the text that he was naked – that is, until now; Now, we want to focus on Mark, and avoid the other gospels, I was curious to find that Luke does tell us that he wore no clothes in 8.27;

-- Right mind – I suppose this would be in opposition to living among the tombs, cutting himself and screaming.
+3. Right mind – I suppose this would be in opposition to living among the dead, sleeping in coffins, cutting himself and screaming.

 ill.: This is for me, the most beautiful part of the story.
 Maybe because I can relate.
 Oh, I was never as bad off as that man, but I was bad off.
 I look at who I was and shudder.
 And now, I only want to be with him.
 And this is where it is different for me.
 Christ has ascended to be with the Father and he has poured out his Spirit into my heart.
 So, I’m not without him.